 - Hold in this position for as long as you can but at least 1 minute for effective results.

-9. Forearm Side plank
+9. Forearm Side Plank

 - Start with holding your body weight on the right side of your forearm.
 To make it easy, keep your right arm extended below your shoulder.